Random hyperbolic graphs in $d+1$ dimensions: Acknowledgments

-We thank F.~Papadopoulos, M.~\'{A}.~Serrano, M. Bogu\~{n}a, and P. van der Hoorn for useful discussions and suggestions.
-This work was supported by ARO Grant No.~W911NF-17-1-0491 and NSF Grant No.~IIS-1741355.
-M. Kitsak was additionally supported by the NExTWORKx project.
+We thank F.~Papadopoulos, M.~\'{A}.~Serrano, M.~Bogu\~{n}\'{a}, P.~van der Hoorn, and T.~van der Zwan for useful discussions and suggestions.
+This work was supported by ARO Grant No.~W911NF-17-1-0491 and NSF Grants No.~IIS-1741355 and CCF-2311160.
+G.~B. was supported by the NExTWORKx project, a collaboration between TU~Delft and KPN on future telecommunication networks.
+M.K. acknowledges the Dutch Research Council (NWO) grant OCENW.M20.244.